huberf/alexa-redditnews/readme.md

 Notes:
 The server won't start accepting requests until posts from each subreddit have been fully loaded.
 This is to prevent a users query from returning a null value.
+Also, the utterances.txt and intents.json files are only there to serve as examples of how to configure such things in the Amazon dashboard.